D3spina/J.A.R.V.I.S-Bot-Discord/README.md

 Download all octgn image and put them in Images folder.
 Edit config file
+  - Add your Bot Token
+  - Add your serv ID
+  - Add your welcome room bot ID
+  - Add your location of OCTGN Image storage
 Push the script in the bot

 ### Installation